bsmith89/midas2-wiki/Home.md

   genome
 - gene copy number variation (CNVs) across the full species pangenome

+TODO: Citations to all publications that we'd like people to cite.

 <!--
 TODO: Tried to rename MIDAS 2.0 as MIDAS2 everywhere.
 If it's MIDAS 2.0, then what's the